tgfrerer/island/README.md

 ## Main Features:

+* **Hot-reloading**: An Island project is made from isolated c/cpp modules, each of which can be tweaked, re-compiled at runtime, and automatically hot-reloaded.
+The same applies to shader source files.

+* **Shader Hot-reloading**: Shader code may be hot-reloaded too.
+  Island supports shader code hot-reloading for HLSL, GLSL, or SPIR-V shader source files.
+Any change in these files triggers a recompile, and (Vulkan) pipelines are automatically rebuilt if needed.
+  HLSL/GLSL Shaders may use `#include` directives.
+Error messages will point at file and line number, and include a brief listing with problematic lines highlighted in context.

+* **Fast compile times**:  Because of Island's modular architecture, a recompilation & reload cycle often takes less than 1 second, while the project keeps running.
+Typically, compilation from scratch for the whole codebase takes less than 5 seconds, and (re)compilation of and hot-reload of an app module takes less than a second.

+* **Code tweaks**: Near-instant in-code parameter tweaks for Debug builds (no need to recompile) by using a special `TWEAK()` macro.

 * **Vulkan backend**: Island has a Vulkan rendering backend, which, on Linux, allows access to new and experimental GPU features soon after they are released.
 The renderer takes care of most of the